UNCLASSIFIED (U)

 Care of family member with a serious health condition ; or

-Care of a covered service member with a serious injury or illness, provided the employee is exercising his or her entitlement under provisions of the Family and Medical Leave Act.
+Care of a covered service member with a serious injury or illness, provided the employee is exercising their entitlement under provisions of the Family and Medical Leave Act.

 A maximum of 480 hours (12 weeks) of accrued and advanced sick leave may be used per leave year, unless the sick leave is being used under the Family Medical and Leave Act (FMLA) to care for a covered service member.
 See 3 FAM 3423, subparagraph a(4)(b) for limitations for part-time employees and employees with an uncommon tour of duty.